Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: The curtain-driven regime: characteristics and scaling analysis

-On the left side of the tank, for weak bubble curtains, we can see from \eqref{eq:scaling_Lc_left} that $L_{c,\f}=0$ occurs for a finite value $\Fr\approx 0.29$.
-The fact that $L_{c,\f}=0$ for a finite value of $\Fr$ is consistent with a transition between the breakthrough and curtain-driven regimes.
-However, the value of $\Fr$ at which the recirculation cell disappears should be considered with care, since we are here not considering data for $\Fr<1.07$, and there might be a different trend around the regime transition.
+From Eqs.~\eqref{eq:scaling_Lc_left} and \eqref{eq:scaling_Lc_right}, it can be seen that the recirculation cells have approximately the same size (certainly within the error margins given by the 95 C.I.), but a difference with $\ti{L}_{c,\f}\lesssim \ti{L}_{c,\s}$ starts to become apparent for $\Fr\gtrsim 1$.
+In fact, on the freshwater side, we can see from Eq. \eqref{eq:scaling_Lc_left} that $\ti{L}_{c,\f}=0$ occurs for a finite value $\Fr\approx 0.29$.
+The fact that the recirculation cell vanishes for a finite value of $\Fr$ is consistent with the existence of the breakthrough regime, where this recirculation cell is absent.
+However, the value of $\Fr$ at which $\ti{L}_{c,\f}=0$ should be considered with care, since the fit does not consider data for $\Fr<1.07$, and a different trend might occur then.
 In the opposite limit, when $\Fr \rightarrow \infty$, the situation is equivalent to the case where the lock contains only fresh water.
-In that limit, $L_{c} \approx 5.2H $ according to \eqref{eq:scaling_Lc_left} and \eqref{eq:scaling_Lc_right} which is in good agreement with previous studies on bubble curtains in water with homogeneous density \citep{fannelop1991surface, riess1998recirculating}.
-For the right side of the tank, the scatter around the fit is larger than for the left side because the limit of the recirculation cell is not as clearly defined.
-However, the data still show good agreement with the scaling given by \eqref{eq:length_scale_non_dimensional} and the recirculation cell is approximately the same size as the one on the left side.
+In that limit, $\ti{L}_{c} \approx 5.2H$ (i.e. $L_c\propto H$) according to Eqs. \eqref{eq:scaling_Lc_left} and\eqref{eq:scaling_Lc_right} which is in good agreement with previous studies on bubble curtains in water with homogeneous density \citep{fannelop1991surface, riess1998recirculating}.
+For the saltwater side of the tank, the scatter around the fit is larger than for the freshwater side because the limit of the recirculation cell is not as clearly defined.
+However, the data still show good agreement with the scaling given by Eq. \eqref{eq:length_scale_non_dimensional} and the recirculation cell is approximately the same size as the one on the freshwater side.